The key to life is not accumulation. It's contribution. Hands that serve help more than the lips that pray.

 Launching the S12 DLS is straightforward, easy, and simple to take off without any hard points.
 Even in no wind, the take-off is easy.

 I flew the Sigma 12 DLS at 92 all up.
-In the air next to me, my friends were on one Photon S, One Photon MS, and one ML.
+Next to me, my friends were on one Photon S, One Photon MS, and one ML.
 There was also a Rush 6 MS and a Rook 3 MS.

 The brake travel is on the moderate side, quite direct, smooth, and linear response.
 10 to 15 cm are needed to turn the glider inside a thermal.
 The Sigma 12 DLS resembles the S11 agility.